Confess (TV series)

-Confess is an American drama television series based on the 2015 novel of the same name by Colleen Hoover, that premiered on April 7, 2017, on Go90.
+Confess is an American drama television series based on the 2015 novel by Colleen Hoover, that premiered on April 7, 2017, on Go90.
 Directed and written by Elissa Down, the series' seven-episode first season stars Katie Leclerc and Ryan Cooper and tells the story of a young woman with a difficult past who falls in love with a man who is keeping a secret from her.